 - Improved circulation: When you elevate your legs above your heart, gravity can assist in pushing oxygen-depleted blood towards your heart, where it needs to go.
 This boost in circulation can bring numerous benefits to your overall health.

 - Lowered vein pressure: Prolonged periods of sitting or standing can cause blood to pool in your legs, leading to increased pressure and the risk of varicose veins.
 Elevating your legs can help prevent this by reducing the pooling of blood and the pressure buildup in your veins.

 - Reduced swelling: If you suffer from inflammation or fluid buildup in your legs, leg elevation can help redistribute the fluids and reduce swelling.
 This simple exercise can also help alleviate discomfort and pain associated with swollen legs.

 How to Elevate Your Legs

-How Long Should I Elevate My Legs?
+How Long Should You Elevate Your Legs?

-Is It Safe to Elevate My Legs?
+Is It Safe to Elevate Your Legs?

 Speak With an Expert Today